Canardoux/fs-doc/tau/guides/guides_live_streams.md

 This parameter cannot be used.
 After [startPlayerFromStream()](/api/player/FlutterSoundPlayer/startPlayerFromStream.html) the player is always available until [stopPlayer()](/api/player/FlutterSoundPlayer/stopPlayer.html).
 The app can provide audio data when it wants.
 Even after an elapsed time without any audio data.

+### onBufferUnderlow:

+The app can specify a callback function to be called when the internal buffers are becoming low.
+This can happen at the beginning of the playback, when the internal buffers are not fully loaded, or when the app stop feeding the stream.

 ### Play your live data

 After having starting your player, you can begin to play your live data to the output device.